-“How can I say I am peaceful when there is conflict all around?” is one of the questions Sri Sri Ravi Shankar, spiritual leader and humanitarian, explored during the National University of Singapore (NUS) Greater Good Series talk entitled “Finding comfort in times of conflict.”
+“How can I say I am peaceful when there is conflict all around?” is one of the questions Sri Sri Ravi Shankar, spiritual leader and humanitarian, explored during the National University of Singapore (NUS) Greater Good Series talk titled “Finding comfort in times of conflict.”
 The event, co-organised with The Art of Living Foundation, an educational and humanitarian movement engaged in stress-management and service initiatives, was chaired by Dr Jayanth Narayanan, a professor of management and organisation in the NUS Business School.

 Banker and trainer with The Art of Living Foundation, Mr Shailesh, opened the event by explaining the role of breath in controlling the direction of the mind and leading the audience in a “The Power of Breath” session.